dvir-pashut/Chat-App/README.md

 # Chat-App-DevOps Training

-## Description
-- Chat Service with rooms, built using Flask.
-- Dockerized using python-slim image
+This repository contains a chat service application built using Flask and MySQL.
+The application allows users to send and receive messages in real-time.

-## What is the Chat service?
+## About the Service:
-The service exposes three apis:
+### The service exposes three apis:
 1. `GET /<room>` - Will return the static HTML (provided to you), regardless of the room provided.
 2. `POST /chat/<room>` - Accepts a chat line from a user:
    - Will accept 2 form fields - username & message.